twbs/bootstrap/docs/components/carousel.md

 {% endexample %}

 {% callout warning %}
-#### Transition animations not supported in Internet Explorer 9

-Bootstrap exclusively uses CSS3 for its animations, but Internet Explorer 9 doesn't support the necessary CSS properties.
-Thus, there are no slide transition animations when using that browser.
-We have intentionally decided not to include jQuery-based fallbacks for the transitions.
-{% endcallout %}

-{% callout warning %}
 #### Initial active element required

 The `.active` class needs to be added to one of the slides.
 Otherwise, the carousel will not be visible.